File Formats

 Manual Adjustments JSON

-The GUI passes manual table edits to the Helix legacy script as temporary JSON, not CSV.
+The GUI passes manual table edits to the device utility module as temporary JSON, not CSV.
 The payload can contain:

 {